-As a child Rosalind Picard, a Professor of Computer Science at MIT, was encouraged by a neighbour to read the Bible – starting with the book of Proverbs.
+As a child Rosalind Picard, now a Professor in Computing Science at MIT, was encouraged by a neighbour to read the Bible – starting with the book of Proverbs.
 She expected to encounter fantastical stories, but found it profoundly wise.
 She went on to read the whole Bible, and found herself changing in response to what she read.
 Later she described that time as “an experience of being spoken to.
 When you enter into a conversation with somebody, if you’re willing to truly listen, then you are also open to being truly changed.”
 Rosalind enjoyed being made to think.
 She began to question her assumptions about Christianity, and although it was a long time before she became a Christian herself, that journey started for her with the Bible.

 For a Christian, the Bible is God’s word to us; it tells us about God’s character and creative purposes, how he has related to people in the past, and his promises for the future.
 Science is a specific way of studying the world, exploring the physical properties of things – a wonderful way to explore God’s creation.
 With this in mind, if the Bible and science seem to be contradicting each other, surely we have made a mistake in interpreting one or the other?